 Graduate students who still have athletic eligibility for an undergraduate athletic team cannot participate in intercollegiate athletics if they are on academic probation.

 It is the policy of Wheaton College to foster a campus environment that is conducive to learning, promotes the College's educational purposes, maintains reasonable order, and protects the rights and safety of all members of the College community.
 In extraordinary circumstances, the College may place a student on an involuntary leave of absence or take other appropriate action for reasons of personal or community safety.
 Examples of such situations might include, but are not limited to: suicidal threats or ideation; self-starvation, severe purging, or dangerously low body weight; and serious threats of harm to others.
 The procedure will be initiated (i) only after reasonable attempts to secure a student’s voluntary cooperation for a medical or psychological evaluation or leave of absence have been exhausted; or (ii) if a student refuses to agree to, or does not adhere to reasonable conditions established for, the student's return or readmission to the College, continued presence on campus, or continued presence in College housing.
 The Involuntary Leave Policy applies to both undergraduate and graduate students of the College and to all College locations, programs, and activities.
-A full description of the policy is available from the Dean of Student Care and Services’ office (Student Development).
+A full description of the policy is available from the Graduate Student Care office.

 All requests for academic transcripts must be made in writing to the Office of the Registrar.
 Transcripts will not be released to currently enrolled students and former students who have not paid their college bills in full or who are delinquent in loan repayments.
 The form for requesting a transcript is available at http://www.wheaton.edu/Academics/Services/Registrar/Transcript-Request.